 In the Insurance Policy claim in the Drucker Case, the existence of a forum selection clause providing for arbitration was alleged by the respondent, but no written evidence of the terms of the clause was presented to the Tribunal.
 Case 121, Part V(2).
 In those circumstances, the Tribunal, by a vote of 9-0, found no grounds at this stage for excluding its jurisdiction.
+Even if the existence of an arbitration clause were later to be proven, in my view, this claim would, on the basis of the foregoing precedents, be held to be within the Tribunal's jurisdiction.

-Case No. 466.
+33/Case No. 466.
 Dresser Industries, Inc., and The Government of the Islamic Republic of Iran; The National Iranian Oil Company (hereinafter referred to as "Dresser").

-$[\]frac{34}{\text{Case No. 140, Part II.}}$ T.C.S.B., and Iran (hereinafter referred to as "T.C.S.B.").
+34/Case No. 140, Part II.
+T.C.S.B., and Iran (hereinafter referred to as "T.C.S.B.").